Sharatmaharjan/Notes/BCA/3rd sem/Unit 4: Inheritance & Packaging.md

 The `super` keyword is used to refer to the parent class or superclass.
 It can be used in various ways:

 1. **Accessing Parent Class Methods**
-   - If a subclass overrides a method, you can use `super` to call the method from the superclass.
+   - If a subclass overrides a method, we can use `super` to call the method from the superclass.
    ```java
    class Animal {
        void sound() {